OivindHauglum/IIoT/IIoT_repo_baby/README.md.md

 A playground project — born from a larger one.

-This repository grew out of **The Visualizer — IIoT in a Shoebox**, a USN Bachelor 2026 thesis project by Øivind Hauglum.
+This repository grew out of **The Visualizer — IIoT in a Shoebox**, a USN Bachelor 2026 thesis project.
 The original assignment was to build a compact IIoT training platform for industrial operators.
-That work is documented in [IIoT_The_Visualizer](https://github.com/OivindHauglum/IIoT_The_Visualizer).
+Some work is documented in [IIoT_The_Visualizer](https://github.com/OivindHauglum/IIoT_The_Visualizer).

 This repository is something else: a sandbox for exploring what happens